Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

 - OperationQueue
 ---

-A comprehensive reference covering every concurrency and parallelism mechanism available on Apple platforms — from the lowest-level POSIX threads to Swift 6's strict concurrency model — with runnable examples and migration guidance.
+Every concurrency mechanism on Apple platforms, from `pthread` up to Swift 6.2's approachable concurrency.
+Runnable examples and migration paths.

 <!-- more -->